 BLABER LAB RESEARCH

 Proteins are the "workhorse" molecules of living systems, providing both the structural elements of cells and tissues, as well as the molecular machinery enabling the myriad and complex functions of living systems.
-The production of large quantities of human proteins by genetic engineering technology has opened up a new field of human therapeutics known as "biopharmaceuticals", and proteins are now the fastest-growing category of new drug approvals by the FDA.
-Some examples of biopharmaceuticals include erythropoietin (to treat anemia), tissue plasminogen activator (to treat myocardial infarction), and herceptin (to treat metastatic breast cancer).
-These are just a few examples; the FDA has currently approved over 300 biopharmaceuticals.
+Natural and engineered recombinant proteins provide for novel biopharmaceuticals, and proteins are now the fastest-growing category of new drug approvals by the FDA.
 The economic impact of such proteins is in the hundreds of billions of dollars; and the impact upon human health and quality of life has been immeasureable.
+However, the field of engineered protein biopharmaceuticals has barely been tapped.
+There remain major difficulties in exploiting protein biopharmaceuticals - related to protein folding, misfolding,and aggregation.
+Biophysical studies into these areas (an emphasis in the Blaber Lab) can make a significant contribution to the successful realization of protein biopharmaceuticals.

 Research Skill Set

-Students in the laboratory can gain proficiency in the following areas:
+Students in the Blaber Lab can gain technical experience in the following areas:

 Expression of recombinant proteins (prokaryotic and eukaryotic hosts)